 Brand Characteristics Elevate Company Personalities

 When attempting to build a cohesive image, businesses should understand and embrace their ideal brand personality.
-In doing so, they must identify and strive to maintain relevant brand characteristics.
+In doing so, they must identify and strive to maintain relevant brand characteristics that match the needs of their target audience and potential customers.

 Whether setting themselves apart from their competitors by being honest or humorous or connecting with consumers on a deeper level by being compassionate or fair, companies can up their overall presence through successfully leveraging brand characteristics.